NeCTAR-RC/nectar-training/package08/sections/concerns.markdown

     * c) Phishing, fraud and exploitation of software vulnerabilities to get access to your data.
     Although most cloud providers have stringent security measures, as technology becomes more sophisticated, so do cyberattacks.
 Clouds also have additional vulnerabilities: Virtual switches and the hypervisor are two examples of points of attack that are not present in the traditional data center.

     *Protection from the provider:* The team of experts at the cloud’s data center have to take measures to protect against this extra risk.
-Traditional physical technical controls such as firewalls, Intrusion Detection Systems (IDS), Intrusion Prevention Systems (IPS) or Network Access Control (NAC) products that ensure access control continue to be critical components of the security architecture.
+Traditional technical controls such as firewalls, Intrusion Detection Systems (IDS), Intrusion Prevention Systems (IPS) or Network Access Control (NAC) products that ensure access control continue to be critical components of the security architecture.

     *Protection from your side:* You should not install potentially harmful software on your virtual machine.
 Be sure you can trust the software vendor.

-* **Insecure Interfaces** and API's: 3rd parties can create an insecure application to interact with the cloud services, e.g. to provision, manage, orchestrate and monitor the VMs through such interfaces.

-    *Protection from the provider:* Set up the cloud platform such that external software does not have privileges to provision, manage and orchestrate VMs (or only allow this for trusted software).
+Also, only free up necessary ports in the firewall rules!

 * **Access to your Data:** The cloud provider can potentially access the data that is on the cloud at any time.
 They can even be obliged to share information with third parties if necessary for purposes of law and order, even without a warrant.

     *Protection from you*: You can encrypt data that is processed or stored within the cloud to prevent unauthorized access.

-* **Data Loss & Leakage** **/ Risks of shared access (Multi-tenancy)**: In a cloud provider platform being shared by different users (a "*multi-tenant*" platform) it is possible that data belonging to different customers resides on same data server.
+* **Data Loss & Leakage** **/ Risks of shared access (Multi-tenancy)**: In a cloud provider platform being shared by different users (a "*multi-tenant*" platform) it is possible that data belonging to different customers resides on the same server.
 A few issues arise from the fact that resources (CPU, memory, etc) are shared. (a) resources can be fully taken up by one virtual machine (also called a “**noisy neighbour**”), effectively creating a denial-of-service-attack to others sharing the same resources. (b) data can leak from one customer to another:  Researchers have been able to recover other tenants' data from what was supposed to be new storage space. (c) If a multi-tenant cloud is not properly set up, a flaw in one client’s application could allow an attacker access not only to that client’s data, but every other client’s data as well.

-    *Protection from the provider*: Protecting the cloud platform with good software is a high priority.
+    *Protection from the provider*: Protecting the cloud platform with good protection software and setting it up securely is a high priority.

     * Transparent Cloud Protection System (TCPS) is a protection system which is effective in detecting most kind of attacks by monitoring the VMs.